gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 ### confirmation_active

-Returns list of active elections qualified roots (excluding stopped & aborted elections); since V21, also includes the number of unconfirmed and confirmed active elections.
+Returns list of active elections qualified roots (excluding stopped & aborted elections);
+Includes the number of unconfirmed and confirmed active elections.
 Find info about specific qualified root with [confirmation_info](#confirmation_info)

 !!! note
     The roots provided are two parts and differ between the first account block and subsequent blocks: